Walking on Paxos: a guide to the Green Island

 From Gaios to Loggos (Walk 3)

-Climbing into the hills that look out over the harbour at Gaios, we stumble upon the partly abandoned and enchanting hamlet of Geromonaches.
+Climb into the hills that look out over the harbour at Gaios and stumble upon the partly abandoned and enchanting hamlet of Geromonaches.

 Sitting here amidst the sagging walls and derelict buildings, time really does stand still.